roomylot60/Obsidian/Obsidian/Paper/Long Short-Term Memory.md

 ## 1 INTRODUCTION

 - Recurrent network : Feedback connetcions to store representations of recent input events in form of activations
-- Existing short-term memory takes too much time for learning something
+- Existing short-term memory takes too much time for learning something and do not work well when minimal time lags getting longer between inputs and teacher signals
+- **The problem**
+	-
+- **The remedy**

 ---